Kodular/Documentation/docs/components/layout/views/surface-view.md

 |:----:|:-------:|
 |boolean|True|

-If enabled you will open the back camera for the camera preview, else you open the front camera.
-The block detect automatic if there is a device camera available or not.
+_If enabled you will open the back camera for the camera preview, else you open the front camera.
+The block detect automatic if there is a device camera available or not._

 ### Visible

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Surface View', 'Visible')]]